kpunderwood6/ScreenZone_Summary/README.md

 # Executive Summary
 </div>

 After peaking in **2020 from a 163% year-over-year increase**, Screen Zone's sales entered a prolonged decline ending in a particularly steep drop in Q4 2022.
 Despite a strong start in January 2021, **downward trends persisted through 2022** across all key performance indicators: a **46%** year-over-year decrease in total sales, a **10%** year-over-year decrease in average order value, and a **40%** year-over-year decrease in order count.
 While 2022 marked a return toward pre-pandemic levels, it still outperformed 2019 by **$1M**.
-The following sections explore NorthStar Metrics in detail and highlight opportunities for improvement.
+The following sections explore North Star Metrics in detail and highlight opportunities for improvement.

 <div align="center">